The introductory computer exercise using Python and the SUND toolbox¶

 Running the same simulation with different parameter values

 What we most often want to do is to change the values of the parameters, but keep the initial state values the same.
-We can use the simulation object to do this, by running two simulations with different values of the parameters, and by resetting the state values.
-Both these things can be done in the call to the Simulate function by using the parametervalues and resetstatesderivatives keywords.
+We can use the simulation object to do this, by running two simulations with different values of the parameters. we do this by passing the parameter_values keyword.

-Do two simulations, with different parameter values but with the same initial conditions.
+Do two simulations with different parameter values.
 Print and/or plot the results.
 Does it behave as you expect?

 # Run two simulations with different parameter values, but the same initial conditions.